Madhan-mohan14/zippy-voice-agent-prototype/README.md

 Current: Records full sentence -> Uploads -> Processes.

 Upgrade: Switch to WebSockets.
 Audio chunks are streamed to the server while the child is speaking.
-This reduces latency to near-zero.
+This reduces latency to near-zero and it can stop also .

 ### "Barge-In" (Interruption Handling)